 - the weak immune system,

-- the fungus also occurs in fish when you keep them in the water that is too cold.
+- the fungus also occurs in fish when you keep them in water that is too cold.

 - Increasing the temperature slightly can provide double protection,